microsoft/CogSLanguageUtilities/CustomTextAnalytics/CognitiveSearchIntegration/readme.md

 ## First: Prepare Your Resources

 You need to provision the following resources:
+ - Custom Text app
+   - This is the app you want to integrate with Cognitive Search
  - Blob Container Data Store
 	 - which contains your Custom Text documents (read more [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction))
  - Cognitive Search Service